WurthElektronik/FeatherWings/ThyoneFeatherWing/README.md

 ### Secure Element

 Thyone FeatherWing contains [ATECC608A-TNGTLS](www.microchip.com/wwwproducts/en/ATECC608A) Microship secure element.
-The ATECC608A-TNGTLS is a pre-prvisioned variant of the ATECC608A secure element from Microchip Technologies.
+The ATECC608A-TNGTLS is a pre-provisioned variant of the ATECC608A secure element from Microchip Technologies.
 The device is configured to make the secure element suitable to some of the most common use cases for IoT applications.
 It offers a rich set of cryptographic features like key agreement using ECDH, sign-verify mechanism, and encryption/decryption over easily accessible I<sup>2</sup>C interface.
 Its tiny form factor and low power consumption make it suitable for a wide variety of battery-driven applications.

 ## Software